Wisc-HCI/CoFrame/README.md

 Safety, Program Quality, Robot Performance, and Buisness Objectives.

 ## System Architecture
-TODO
+The current version of this system involves a web-based front-end and a ROS-based backend used for executing reachability detection and trajectory planning.
+While teh system functions basically without the backend, it is unable to generate data that is useful feedback without this connection.
+This means that to execute, you will need to install and run the ROS package according to the instructions below.

+Note, there is a version of the system that is currently being developed that does not need this backend to function (available in the `refactor` branch.
+Currently, this version is not fully functional and may contain errors.
+We hope to have this new version fully functional soon.

 ## Installation
-EvD relies on many different components to get it working.
+CoFrame relies on many different components to get it working.
 Below, installation is described for each subsystem.

 ### evd_authoring_app